g-r-a-n-t/phrase/README.md

 # Phrase

-Phrase is a sentiment expression layer for the Ethereum blockchain.
-Its purpose is to create an environment where the expression of sentiment towards meaningful activity has intrinsic value.
+Phrase is a value-backed sentiment expression layer for the Ethereum blockchain.
+Its purpose is to create an environment where public initiatives can source subsidy from many people based on their sentiment.

 In the context of Phrase, *phrases* represent things that a person may find meaningful.
 This could be anything ranging from political action to cultural production. *Sentiments* on the other hand, represent how a person may feel about phrases.